Employment

 • Attend Lab Technician meetings

-For up to 15 hours per week, the Biology and Chemistry Lab Technician will also be expected to:
+For up to 15 hours per week, the Applied Science and Technology Lab Technician will also be expected to:

 MINIMUM QUALIFICATIONS: